Working Effectively in Indian Country

 for Federal Employees

 Don’t let missteps damage your reputation in Indian Country!
-Develop the essentials skills you’ll need for working successfully with tribal partners.
+Develop the essential skills you’ll need for working successfully with tribal partners.
 In this class, you’ll learn strategies for effective intercultural communication, with an emphasis on how to build strong relationships.
 Learn how the history of tribal-federal relations can impact your relationship with tribes today.
 Gain the perspective that will enable you to better empathize with tribal partners, and identify your own hidden cultural assumptions that can block effective communication.

 |T O P I C S I N C L U D E